Ziv89/sentispace/README.md

 Talking to some friends, I realized there's more demand for such app than I had imagined, so I decided to make it a public open-source project.

+## Runnning Locally

+To run locally simply do `npm i` and then `npm start`.

+To debug with VSCode and Chrome, with my neat "F5 to start debugging" setup:

+- First, do `npm i -g pm2`
+- Then, add to your local .env file the following: `BROWSER=none`
+- Done!
+Press F5 in VSCode to start debugging with Chrome!

+## Active Testing:

+The app's `dev/main` branch is live on Vercel!

+Feel free to test it [here](https://feel-tracker.vercel.app) and open an issue on anything you find funny and doesn't exist on the [Roadmap](https://github.com/Polarts/feel-tracker/projects/1) 😁

 ## The Tech Stack

 The app is built using React, TS and Mobx.